Did I ever tell you about the time I played Desdemona?

 And why did all those people in the audience put on their pearls or a nice pair of chinos and drop £100 at the box office so that they could sit in the dark and watch us for three hours?

 By performing this play, we weren’t feeding the poor or caring for the sick.
-No homeless person was going to have a roof over their head because we did a really good job on Act III.
+No unhoused person was going to have a roof over their head because we did a really good job on Act III.
 So what good was it?
 Why were we all carrying on like it mattered so much?

 Do you ever feel like this about the lovely thing you make?